Friday 15th May, 2020

 Llyn Cowlyd lies in the foothills of the Carneddau mountains behind Trefriw (and provides water for the Conwy valley and some of the towns on the coast).
 We’ll be walking round the lake at high level.

-The minibus will take us to Cwm Cowlyd at the lake’s northern end, where we will then walk up Pen Llithrig y Wrach (2621′ / 799m) on its north-western side (in the picture), to descent to the other end of the lake.
-From there we will ascend Creigiau Gleision (2224′ / 678m) (from where the picture is taken) before dropping down to the Crafnant valley and returning on foot back to Trefriw.
-If the visibility is good, the views will be stunning.
+The minibus will take us to Cwm Cowlyd at the lake’s northern end (just 3 miles from Trefriw), where we will then walk up Pen Llithrig y Wrach (2621′ / 799m) on its north-western side (in the picture).
+From the summit there is a steepish descent to the far end of the lake.
+From there we will ascend Creigiau Gleision (2224′ / 678m) on the other side of Llyn Cowlyd (from where the picture is taken) before dropping down to the Crafnant valley and returning on foot to Trefriw.
+If the visibility is good, the views from these two tops will be stunning.

 Duration: All day.
 Please bring a packed lunch.